-51.5 Non-Recent allegations
+55.5 Non-Recent allegations

-Non-recent allegations by a child will be reported to the LADO in line with Nottinghamshire County Council's safeguarding procedures.
-Where an adult makes an allegation to a school that they were abused as a child, the Nottinghamshire County Council non-recent abuse procedure should be followed.
+Non-recent allegations by a child will be reported to the LADO in line with Nottinghamshire County Council multi-agency safeguarding procedures.
+Where an adult makes an allegation to a school that they were abused as a child, the Nottinghamshire County Council who disclose non-recent abuse procedure should be followed.